 The same is done in Giant, where Dean’s character Jett is presented in the beginning as the underdog who strives for success.
 This is dismantled in the second act when his transformation from a working-class man to a successful businessman is looked at negatively.
 He becomes the antagonist of the film after that when he challenges the structure of the community that values old money over anything else.
 His greed and immorality are emphasized in order to gloss over the same faults that are present in the Benedict family as well.

 If social problem films present such a problematic look at real problems of the world, then why should we continue to watch them and talk about them?
 These films are essential for understanding the history of Hollywood filmmaking and the climate of the country when they were made.
 Some of them, like Giant, are gorgeous films that nail complicated relationships through impressive performances as well.
-What makes Giant so interesting the multitudes of issues it does address within this one story.
+What makes Giant so interesting are the multitudes of issues it does address within this one story.

 It is remarkable that films were able to address racism, antisemitism, and sexism at all with the opposition in the industry like The House Un-American Activities Committee (HUAC) and the conservative producers that controlled the studio system.
 Although not perfect, social problem films are evidence of the attempts by directors to represent the stories of those struggling in America within the limits they were confined.